vpp0991/HotSnack---Pandas-Skill-Showcase/README.md

 _Note: Best viewed on Google Chrome_<br>
 [HotSnack Analytics Summary](https://github.com/Vibhesh91/HotSnack---Pandas-Skill-Showcase/blob/f7bdb7f75cc982e6b54d59daf77566be4598050c/HotSnack%20Analytics%20Summary.pdf)

 _Disclaimer: This portfolio is for illustrative purposes to showcase analytical skills.
 The content is not business advice.
-The contents of this portfolio are not associated with any current employer or former employer and is solely used as a personal page_
+The contents of this portfolio are not associated with any current employer or former employer and is solely used as a personal page.
+All files were produced on Mac OS_